sveltia/sveltia-cms/README.md

   - So far, 100+ of them have been effectively solved in Sveltia CMS, with the goal of reaching 150 by GA and 250 in later releases.
   - [Let us know](https://github.com/sveltia/sveltia-cms/issues/new) if you have any specific issues you’d like to see solved!
 - Responding to user feedback
-- Implementing our own enhancement ideas
+- Implementing our own UX enhancement ideas

 Sveltia CMS **version 1.0 is expected to ship in Q3 2024**.
 Check our [release notes](https://github.com/sveltia/sveltia-cms/releases) for updates.
 See also our [roadmap](#roadmap).